CLA Women’s Committee

 6) The preservation of the PLAP.

-If you have any questions or concerns about any of these events, or if you have any other questions, please feel free to contact the members of the Women’s Committee.
+If you have any questions or concerns about any of these events, or if you have any other questions, please feel free to contact Cassandra and/or Apple (co-chairs of the Women’s Committee.)
 Concerns or questions can be kept anonymous if requested.